yegorkay/nba-trading-tree/README.md

 Incorrect data when we search:

-- Shaun Livingston
+- Shaun Livingston // 132 items in first entry
-- Kendrick Perkins
+- Kendrick Perkins // 150 items

 Seems to be the first entry in the trades array is incorrect